axeldinh/DiffuserCam/README.md

 Their implementations can be found in diffcam/metric.py

+# ISSUES

-Furthermore, notice that the code for the Discrete Cosine Transform method is not implemented using the required change of variable, hence it uses the PDS algorithm.
+Notice that the code for the Discrete Cosine Transform method is not implemented using the required change of variable, hence it uses the PDS algorithm.
 Also note that it does not have a corresponding python script to compute the metrics on their reconstructions.